taky2/RESTful_Challenge/README.md

 Consume RESTful BitBucket API via AngularJS.

 Note: Current version was submitted after the deadline.
 It only displays 1 page from API (30 commits).
-Previous version/commit of this project shows all commits but with errors and sloppy code.
+Previous version/commit of this project displays all BitBucket commits for provided repository (but with errors and sloppy code).

 Assignment: